eclipse-thingweb/node-wot/examples/security/oauth/README.md

 ```

 This confirm that the oAuth flow was completed successfully.
 Now you can have fun revoking the access to the consumer script.
 Go
-to `./memory-model.js` and try to remove the string `"limited"` from the grants.
+to `./exposer.js` and try to remove the string `"user"` from the grants.
 Run again the example and you will see that the action is not executed and an error is returned by the client.

 ## Where is a TS version?